 Raised Indian in a white mans world a day at age four

 Raised American Indian

 By 1956 when I was four most American Indian children had no idea what the old ways were.
 The Cherokee were the most Americanized even before they walked the trail of tears.
 My grandmother whose roots are part Cherokee learned what was left of their ways from visiting relatives as a child.
+This was between 1915 and 1920.
 She learned to speak the language which is what was used in her home.

 My mother took it upon herself to have Cherokee as the family language so it is the first language her children learned.
 We never lived on a reservation yet lived similarly to how those on a reservation did.
 My grandmother owned a house which had no indoor plumbing.
 During the summer the only thing it was used for was a place to sleep.